dmeditor/doc/tutorial/ssr.md

 Using DM Editor viewing in SSR is same as [View DM Editor](../use-dmeditor#view-dm-editor-data), just need some extra work: prefetch data.

-!!! sample "Some widgets needs prefetch"
+!!! sample "Some widgets need prefetch"

     For example in NewsList widget, the news list data needs to be fetched before page is loaded and it should be on server-side-fetch and widget can render on first visit, then SSO can work.